run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/pipeline.md

 |Edit|To edit all the information for the creation of a service|
 |Advance|To detail all the information about the service.
 For the fields available in the advance action, see the document [Register / Edit a service](/en-us/4biz-helium/processes/portfolio-and-catalog/use/register-a-service.html)|

+### Obsolete Services

-6. Finally, in the **Obsolete Services** tab, It presents services that are retired and those that are out of operation.
+Finally, in the **Obsolete Services** tab, It presents services that are retired and those that are out of operation.
 In this part of the service portfolio are registered the services that are no longer in operation.
 It is used to maintain a history of services.
 As in the other tabs, We'll have the list of services obsoletes and the following actions: